rchain/board/2019/06-04/README.md

 ## Resolution to sell 15 Million RHOC

-Greg Meredith motioned to sell sell 15 Million RHOC in three tranches of 5M each, tied to phases 1 - 3 of TestNet.
+Greg Meredith motioned to sell 15 Million RHOC in three tranches of 5M each, tied to phases 1 - 3 of TestNet.
 In phase 1 the RHOC will be available at $0.1/RHOC; in phase 2 $0.125/RHOC; and in phase 3 $0.15/RHOC.
 The proposal was seconded by Steve Ross-Talbot.
 All board members present voted unanimously to pass the resolution.
 A special meeting will be scheduled for June 11 for the board to approve the specifics of the term sheet.

 ## Co-op Governance